PROGRAMMING

 2. If accurate plans are not available for the building, we measure the existing building and create drawings in CAD of the existing conditions.

 3. We establish the types of spaces, number of square feet per person or unit, relationship of the spaces, ratios of net assignable square footage to gross square footage, cost, and site requirements typical for the type of project.
+Simultaneously, if the project is for a new building or an addition to a building, we retain the services of a land surveyor on behalf of the owner so that we are aware of all of the site constraints.

 4. We establish goals and objectives.
 Look at all the goals the client might have for the building – the organizational goals, the form and image goals, the function goals, the economic goals, the time goals, and the management goals.
 How do the client want the project to fit into their overall organization?
 How should the form and image of the building impact the users and surrounding areas?
 What will be the main and side uses of the building?
 What is the budget and is it firm?
 When does the client want the building to be occupied?
 Are there any restrictions or requirements that will impact the design process?